ctranstrum/chuck/README.md

   - centrally located rotary encoder knob for easy ambidextrous access to scrolling and volume control
   - includes all source files, so if your fingers are slightly different, with a little work you can adjust the keyboard to fit you exactly
 - Low profile 3D printable case
-  - case is only about 7mm high in front and 15mm hight in the back, and comes in three separate pieces, each largely flat on one side for easy FDM printing with minimal fuss
+  - case is only about 7mm high in front and 15mm high in the back, and comes in three separate pieces, each largely flat on one side for easy FDM printing with minimal fuss
   - options for 1 or 2 thumb keys on each hand so you can go minimal if desired
   - smaller versions are included for smaller print beds
   - a few different knobs are included so you can get the height that works best for you
   - bumpons are inset into the case 1mm to minimize their height; they add only 1/2mm in height
 - Hotswappable
   - keycaps and switches can be easily removed and exchanged so you can fine-tune the feel
+  - ability to move back and forth between choc v1 and choc v2
 - Electrostatic mitigation
   - unlike other ultra-low-profile cases, no electronics are left exposed
   - usb port and power switch are on the back, reset switch is recessed into the bottom of the case